 - Marble rays.

-Either before or after reading about rays and manta rays found in Indonesia, you might like to take a look at Indonesian liveaboards in the following table:
+Either before or after reading about rays and manta rays found in Indonesia, you might like to take a look at these Indonesian liveaboards.
+Alternatively, take a look at the following table of Indonesia liveaboards:

 Blue Spotted Stingrays in Indonesia